ninoNinkovic/LiveStamps/README.md

 To test and learn more about REGEX patterns visit [www.regexr.com](https://www.regexr.com "Regexr") or [www.regex101.com](https://regex101.com "Regex 101") to learn more.

-**Default Livestamps Regex Schema**
+**Default LiveStamps Regex Schema:**

 ```json
 "regex": "@mystamp.+",
 ```

-The above regex conforms nicely with docblock tags and is fairly safe/easy to implement.
+The default regex pattern conforms nicely with docblock tags and is fairly safe/easy to implement.
 It injects your stamp values to anything that appears after "@mystamp" until the end of the line.

-Of course advanced users may use any regex pattern you want such as:
+Of course advanced users may use any regex pattern they desire such as:

 ```json
 "regex": "(\\d\\d-\\d\\d-\\d\\d\\d\\d)",
 ```

-Which would match any items in the document with the pattern dd-mm-yyyy such as
+Which would match any dates in the document with the pattern dd-mm-yyyy such as:

-*18-02-2015
-*25-12-1999
-*02-03-1979

-**MAKE SURE YOU CHOOSE A SAFE REGEX PATTERN PARADIGM!
+* 18-02-2015
+* 25-12-1999
+* 02-03-1979

+**BE CAREFUL!
 GENERIC REGEX PATTERNS CAN BE RISKY.
-MUCH BETTER TO USE A FLAG MATCHING REGEX, LIKE THE DEFAULT ONE USED BY LIVESTAMPS**
+MUCH SAFER TO USE A FLAG MATCHING PARADIGM, LIKE THE DEFAULT ONE USED BY LIVESTAMPS**